LittleTechBookClub/swarm-rest-api/README.md

 and copy it into both of the application.yml files in this format:
 OPENAI_API_KEY: <YOUR-GENERATED-KEY-GOES-HERE>

-ABSOLUTELY DO NOT COPY THIS KEY INTO ANY OTHER FILE OR COMMIT CODE WITH KEYS IN IT.
+ABSOLUTELY DO NOT COPY THIS KEY INTO ANY OTHER FILE, OR COMMIT CODE WITH KEYS IN IT.